ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Introduction

+More recently, attention has focused on the radio emission from M dwarfs that may result from star-planet interactions with potential exoplanet companions, including the M9 dwarf TVLM 513-46546 as observed at 4-5 GHz \citep{wol14,cur20}, the M4.5 dwarf YZ Ceti at 550-900 MHz and 2-4 GHz \citep{pin23,tri23}, the M5.5 dwarf Proxima Centauri at 1.1-3.1 GHz \citep{per21}, the M4.5 dwarf GJ 1151 at 150 MHz \citep{ved20,bla23}, and several M1.5--M6.0 dwarfs observed at 144 MHz \citep{cal21}.
+In each case, highly circularly polarized, high brightness temperature emission consistent with electron cyclotron maser (ECM) emission was detected that may result from magnetic star-planet interactions.
+Alternatively, the observed characteristics at lower frequencies are also consistent with plasma radiation, and several other non-planet-hosting M dwarfs exhibit similar emission (e.g., \citet{ste01,lyu20})

-Therefore, a useful lens through which to search for and observe stellar activity is at radio wavelengths, which provide powerful diagnostics of coronal flaring and shock processes that may be induced or enhanced by star-planet interactions.
-In addition to manifesting another aspect of coronal activity, radio emissions provide information on plasma density, local magnetic field, particle acceleration, and wave propagation processes for a number of stars (e.g., \citet{ben10}).
-The best studied amongst these is obviously the Sun, which, due to its proximity, enables for the study of magnetic activity at great sensitivity with high spatial and temporal resolution.
-Against a background of thermal bremsstrahlung emission, both incoherent gyrosynchrotron and coherent emissions processes contribute.
+Therefore, radio surveys are a potentially powerful tool to observe coronal flaring and shock processes that may result from magnetic star-planet interactions and diagnose their associated plasma density, local magnetic field, particle acceleration, and wave propagation processes (e.g., \citet{ben10}).
+While magnetic star-planet interactions may cause detectable stellar radio emissions, it is important to note that they would do so against a backdrop of a legion of intrinsic stellar radio phenomena.
+High spatial and temporal resolution observations of the Sun reveal that thermal bremsstrahlung, incoherent gyrosynchrotron, and coherent emissions processes contribute to its myriad radio emissions.
 At mm to cm wavelengths, gyrosynchrotron dominates, while at dm to m wavelengths, coherent plasma radiation dominates \citep{bas98}.
-Another coherent emission mechanism, ECM, may cause solar radio emissions with narrowband components, such as the fine structure within Type IV bursts and solar microwave spikes.
-The frequencies of emission of these two phenomena range from $\sim$50 MHz to 10 GHz for the former and $\sim$100 MHz to 5 GHz for the latter \citep{tre06,pic08}. \citet{dul87} summarized how these four radio emission mechanisms - thermal bremsstrahlung, gyrosynchrotron, plasma, and electron cyclotron maser - differ in terms of their brightness temperatures, $T_{B}$, circular polarization fractions, and timescales of variability in addition to their operation in differing frequency domains.
-Observations at 5-10 GHz are especially promising, as microwave bursts generated by gyrosynchrotron emission tend to peak within this frequency window, and several types of ECM-generated activity are also present.
+The ECM emission may cause the fine structure within type IV bursts and solar microwave spikes, which range in frequency from $\nu\sim$50 MHz to 10 GHz and $\nu\sim$100 MHz to 5 GHz, respectively \citep{tre06,pic08}. \citet{dul87} summarized how these four radio emission mechanisms - thermal bremsstrahlung, gyrosynchrotron, plasma, and ECM - differ in brightness temperature, circular polarization fraction, frequency of operation, and timescale of variability.
+A search for stellar flaring at 5-10 GHz may be especially promising, since gyrosynchrotron microwave bursts tend to peak within this frequency window, and several types of ECM-generated activity are also present.